NEW HAYWARD LIBRARY & COMMUNITY LEARNING CENTER

 To address this critical issue, in 2007 the city of Hayward initiated a planning and community feedback process to determine the library spaces and services needed to serve the Hayward community over the next thirty years.
 The resulting Community Needs Analysis (2008) concluded that Hayward’s current level of library space of 0.23 square feet per capita was extremely deficient, and recommended that overall library space in Hayward should be increased to at least 0.50 square feet per capita, and preferably to the Bay Area average of 0.75 square feet per capita.
 The study also concluded that to meet current and projected demands, the severely undersized and outdated Main Library should be replaced by a new 55,000 square foot, multi-level facility designed to meet the Hayward community’s needs through the year 2030 and beyond.
 This comprehensive data was combined with additional community input to develop a detailed preliminary building design and building concept, “Heart of the City,” which was reviewed and approved by City Council in 2010.

-On Tuesday, July 16, 2013 at 7:00 pm at Hayward City Hall, the City Council will review new photo-quality renderings of a proposed 55,000 square foot, energy-efficient, high-tech 21st century Library & Community Learning Center for Hayward, created by Noll & Tam Architects.
-For more information about this important public meeting and how community members can participate, please view and share the save-the-date flyer.
+On Tuesday, July 16, 2013, the City Council reviewed the updated design renderings of the proposed 55,000 square foot, energy-efficient, high-tech 21st century Library & Community Learning Center for Hayward, created by Noll & Tam Architects.
+The meeting was well attended by a capacity audience of Hayward residents and library supporters.

 2. Have other nearby communities built new libraries recently?